cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   of the derivation of OPRF keys via a single OPRF.
 As long as the derivation of different OPRF keys from a single OPRF have different PRF inputs, the protocol is secure.
 The choice of such inputs is up to the application.

+The following list enumerates notable differences and refinements from the original cryptographic design in {{OPAQUE}} and the corresponding CFRG document
+{{I-D.krawczyk-cfrg-opaque-03}} that were made to make this specification suitable for interoperable implementations.

+- {{OPAQUE}} used a generic prime-order group for the DH-OPRF and HMQV operations, and includes necessary prime-order subgroup checks when receiving attacker-controlled values over the wire.
+This specification instantiates the prime-order group using for 3DH using prime-order groups based on elliptic curves, as described in
+  {{I-D.irtf-cfrg-voprf, Section 2.1}}.
+This specification also delegates group choice and operations to {{I-D.irtf-cfrg-voprf}}.
+The prime-order group as used in the OPRF and 3DH as specified in this document both adhere to the requirements as
+  {{OPAQUE}}.
+- {{OPAQUE}} specified DH-OPRF (see Appendix B) to instantiate the OPRF functionality in the protocol.
+A critical part of DH-OPRF is the hash-to-group operation, which was left undefined in the original analysis.
+  However, the requirements for this operation were included.
+This specification instantiates the OPRF functionality based on the {{I-D.irtf-cfrg-voprf}}, which is identical to the DH-OPRF functionality in {{OPAQUE}} and, concretely, uses the hash-to-curve functions in {{?I-D.irtf-cfrg-hash-to-curve}}.
+All hash-to-curve methods in {{I-D.irtf-cfrg-hash-to-curve}} are compliant with the requirement in {{OPAQUE}}, namely, that the output be a member of the prime-order group.
+- {{OPAQUE}} and {{I-D.krawczyk-cfrg-opaque-03}} both used HMQV as the AKE for the protocol.
+However, this document fully specifies 3DH instead of HMQV, though a sketch for how to instantiate OPAQUE using HMQV is included in {{hmqv-sketch}}.
+  Since 3DH satisfies the essential requirements for the AKE as described in {{OPAQUE}}
+  and {{I-D.krawczyk-cfrg-opaque-03}}, this change has no effect on the overall security of the protocol.
+3DH was chosen for its simplicity and ease of implementation.
+- The DH-OPRF and HMQV instantiation of OPAQUE in {{OPAQUE, Figure 12}} uses a different transcript than that which is described in this specification.
+In particular, the key exchange transcript specified in {{ake-protocol}} is a superset of the transcript as defined in {{OPAQUE}}.
+This was done to align with best practices, such as is done for key exchange protocols like TLS 1.3 {{RFC8446}}.
+- Neither {{OPAQUE}} nor {{I-D.krawczyk-cfrg-opaque-03}} included wire format details for the protocol, which is essential for interoperability.
+This specification rectifies this gap by including such wire format details and corresponding test vectors; see {{test-vectors}}.

 ## Security Analysis